Radiotherapy for Benign Disease - Board Review Summary

 FeaturePractical point

-CaveatNo randomized trials; spontaneous improvement can confound interpretation
+CaveatNo randomized RT trials; spontaneous improvement can confound interpretation.

 PART IV - HETEROTOPIC OSSIFICATION AND OTHER PROPHYLACTIC RT